Activepieces vs ProcessMaker

 - What is this tool?

-- Activepieces is an open-source platform for workflow automation.
+- Activepieces is an open-source workflow automation platform designed for developers and startups to build custom automations.

 - How much does it cost?